-The following cultural resources objectives and policy recommendations will support the above goal and will guide cultural resource decisions in the Town of Lamont over the next 20 years.
+The following cultural resources objectives and policy recommendations will support the above goal and will guide cultural resource decisions in the Town of Wiota over the next 20 years.

 - 1. Encourage the education of local residents on the importance of cultural resources. - 2.
 Advocate partnerships with local clubs and organizations in order to protect important cultural areas held in common interest. - 3.
 Encourage the protection of important cultural resources in the community. - 4.
-Promote tourism opportunities and continue to pursue efforts to capitalize on local resources in conjunction with programs like walking tours, the Wisconsin Historical Markers Program, distributing ATV or bike trail maps, and maintaining trails. - 5.
+Consider implementing an historical preservation ordinance, in order to preserve and/or enhance the irreplaceable historic structures, locations, and archeological sites in the community. - 5.
+Continue to support important community festivals and cultural events. - 6.
+Explore opportunities to capitalize on local cultural resources in conjunction with tourism. - 7.
+Promote tourism opportunities and continue to pursue efforts to capitalize on local resources in conjunction with programs like walking tours or the Wisconsin Historical Markers Program. - 8.
 Utilize county, state, and federal programs or grants to conserve, maintain, and protect cultural resources, where and when appropriate.